 This racerback tank t-shirt pattern is our sixth pattern on our workout wardrobe series.
 I hope you have enjoyed the collection so far.
+Follow me on Instagram @soseweasyoffical and use #soseweasy so I can see your take on this racerback t-shirt pattern.

 It is spring already, Yikes!
 I woke up today as if I had been struck by a bolt of lightning and realized half the year is gone.
 Where?
 Do I want to know?
 Not sure… Time seems to slip through my fingers lately.